 - Niacinamide — Also known as vitamin B3, niacinamide is a known anti-inflammatory ingredient that can help prevent irritation and reduce redness in sensitive, dry and stripped skin, explains Dr. Shainhouse.
 “It also helps to balance sebum production, which can sometimes go into overdrive in dry skin that is trying to ‘hydrate itself’ the only way it can,” she adds.

 - Botanical water/oil — Plant-based oils and extracts are loaded with soothing, skin-plumping nutrients and often have the added benefits of toning and balancing the skin.
-Despite their lightweight consistency, botanical waters and oils deliver intense hydration to the skin.
+Despite their lightweight consistency, botanical waters and oils deliver intense hydration.
 In Asian skin care, botanical waters, which are often used as toners, are applied in multiple layers to boost moisture underneath the skin, resulting in a dewy “glass-like” visage.

 How to Use Face Serums for Best Results